grapefruit-games/grapefruit-games.github.io/sportsmanifesto/index.markdown

 ## THE SPORTSLIKE *can* think about sports.

 - **The Sportslike** is much *like* a Sports Game.
 - However, **The Sportslike** is also *not* a Sports Game.
-It's a different game genre with different conventions.
+It's a different game genre with different baggage.
 - Because it isn't a Sports Game, **The Sportslike can think about sports.**

 ## A brief guide - how to think about sports with SPORTSLIKES